alvaro-bm18/testing-jest-js/README.md

-# sumNumbersMultiple3or5
+# Testing with jest

-a function to get sum of all numbers multiple of 3 or 5, using JEST to test code.
+A practice of testing a easy script using jest